-Parents whose children have a disability and / or require special resources to sit the test must request this in writing by completing a form describing the child's disability and / or extra resources required to sit the test and must also supply detailed medical evidence.
-Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the entrance test) by 11.59pm on 10th June 2020.
+Parents whose children require special testing arrangements for their child for the 11+ test due to special educational needs and/ or medical issues must request this in writing by completing a 'special Testing Requirements' form and must also supply detailed medical evidence.
+Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the entrance test) by 11.59pm on 11th June 2021.